Arilex Apartments Travel Lodge

 Bloor-Danforth Subway and Pearson International Airport.

-• Buses stop only at Kipling Station, then Terminal 1 (Ground Level), then Terminal 3 (Arrivals Level).
+• 192 Bus stops only at Kipling Station, then Airport Terminal 1, then Terminal 3.

-• One-way travel time is approximately 20 to 25 minutes to subway.
+• One-way travel time is approx. 20 to 25 minutes between Kipling station and Pearson Airport..

-Overnight Street Parking Temporary Permit information can be found at:
+Overnight Street Parking Temporary Permit info. can be found at:

 Restaurants (Nearby – among many):

-The Pantheon - (primarily authentic Greek cuisine) avg cost of meal $23 Very good food and restaurant.
+The Pantheon - (primarily authentic Greek cuisine) avg cost of meal $23 (before tax and tip).
+Very good food

+and service.
 Make reservations if going on a Saturday evening.
-The restaurant is located on the south side of Danforth Ave
+The restaurant is located on the south side of

 Mihalis - a nice, quiet, reasonably priced restaurant with good and plentiful food on Broadview Ave. at Erindale

 Ave., (east side of Broadview Ave., just north of the subway.)
-An easy walk on the way to/from "home"/subway.
+An easy walk on the way to/from "home."

 New York Restaurant - just south of Danforth Ave on the east side of Broadview Ave.; a popular

-neighbourhood restaurant especially famous for its reasonably priced, large, all-day breakfasts.
+neighbourhood restaurant especially famous for its filling and reasonably priced, large, all-day breakfasts.

 Number One - very tasty Chinese food.
-Take out or free delivery if order before taxes is $18 (let us know
+Take out or free delivery if order before taxes is $18.
+897 Pape Ave

 McDonald’s northeast corner of Danforth Ave.; just around the corner from the Broadview Subway and CIBC

-Pizza Pizza southwest corner of Danforth Ave.; (look for big orange-colured signage.)
+Pizza Pizza southwest corner of Danforth Ave.; (look for big orange-coloured signage.)
 Can order for delivery,

-coffee and donut/sandwich/soup/chilli takeout restaurant for coffee lovers.
-Tim Horton was a famous hockey
+and donut/sandwich/soup/chilli takeout restaurant for coffee lovers.
+Tim Horton was a famous hockey player, a

 Starbuck’s beside Mc Donald’s on Danforth Ave

-Timothy`s a trendy café on The Danforth at Jackman Ave, It is about a 10 minute walk along the northeast
+Timothy`s a trendy café on The Danforth at Jackman Ave, It is about a 10-minute walk from Broadview Ave.,

-side of Danforth Ave.
-It is also popular with wifi users.
+along the northeast side of Danforth Ave.
+It is popular with wifi users.

-Subway a fresh sandwich shop on the north side of Danforth about a 10 minute walk east from the apartment.
+Subway a fresh sandwich shop on the north side of Danforth Ave. about a 10-minute walk east of Broadview

 Historical Sites to Visit